owncloud/ocis/README.md

 Infinite Scale is carefully internationalized so that everyone, no matter what language they speak, has a great experience.
 To achieve this we rely on the help of volunteer translators.
 If you want to help, you can find the project behind this link:
  [Transifex for ownCloud web](https://explore.transifex.com/owncloud-org/owncloud-web/).

-Please always refer to our [Contribution Guidelines](CONTRIBUTING.md).
+Please always refer to our [Contribution Guidelines](https://github.com/owncloud/ocis/blob/master/CONTRIBUTING.md).

+## End User License Agreement

+Stable versions of ownCloud Infinite Scale are subject to the [End User License Agreement](https://github.com/owncloud/ocis/blob/master/assets/End-User-License-Agreement-for-ownCloud-Infinite-Scale.pdf).

 ## Copyright